Machine Versus Human Values

 All of the machine values for envelope steps are 7-bit data What this means is that machine values can never be greater than 0x7F.
 In case you are a little rusty on hexadecimal counting, I have prepared the adjacent table that explains how 7-bit data, 0x7F, and 127 are related.

-7-bit data can't be any number greater than 0x7F.
+7-bit data cannot be any number greater than 0x7F.
 That is important to understand when addressing the myth.

 How Human Values Are Mapped To Machine Values